openpesa/php-pesa/docs/src/docs/psr_compliance.md

 ## PSR-1: Basic Coding Standard

-This recommendation covers basic class, method, and file-naming standards.
+This recommendation covers the basic class, method, and file-naming standards.
 Our style guide meets PSR-1 and adds its own requirements on top of it.

 ## PSR-2: Coding Style Guide